Free Logo Makers Online: Are They Worthwhile?

 In fact, most of today’s iconic companies have changed drastically.

-As a company evolves, so does their logo design.
+As a company evolves, so does its logo design.

 Because your companies logo is so inextricably linked to your brand, it is vital to keep elements of your companies logo in order not to lose brand awareness completely.